Calvary Chapel Tel Aviv, Israel

 Christians in Tel Aviv don't have to worry

-as much about persecution from the
+about persecution from the

-religious Jews as in other parts of Israel
+religious Jews as in other parts of Israel.

 Around 2000, however, things started slowly changing.
 The Jewish people started noticing that there was a distinct group of Christians called “Evangelical Christians” who supported the nation of Israel and their Biblical rights to the land of Israel.
 People here started talking about how “Evangelical Christians” were the only friends that stuck by them, and that they were the only people that continued to visit them through the violence.
 We’ve had numerous people, with tears in their eyes, thank us for sticking by them.
 God is using the supplies that groups are bringing to reinforce this feeling among the people.
 Also, Tel Aviv is extremely secular compared to the rest of Israel.
 Ironically, because of this, we don’t have to be as concerned about persecution.

-Does the occasional horror of suicide bombs affect your ministry, your feeling of security, or your desire to stay in Tel Aviv in any way?
+Does the occasional horror of suicide bombs affect your ministry, your feeling of security, or your desire

-We have had two bombings specifically in Tel Aviv while we have been here.
-We have definitely been protected by God.
-We had planned on being at the Shuke (outdoor market) at the exact time when the bomb went off there.
-The only reason we weren’t there was because we had received unexpected company the night before and had slept later than normal (see Proverbs 16:9).
+had planned on being at the Shuke (outdoor market) at the exact time when the bomb went off there.
+The only reason we

 The day after the bombing in Tel

-Aviv in February 2005
+Aviv in February 2005.

 The latest bombing in February is a perfect example of how God turned what Satan meant for evil into good.
 We had an outreach planned for March 12.
 Two weeks before that date, the students from the Bible College in Jerusalem were scheduled to come on Shabbat (Saturday), attend our service, and then go to where we have our outreaches for a time of prayer.
 The bombing happened at 11:30 Friday night, across the street from where we have our outreaches.
 So the Bible College Students were here to help us minister to the many grieving, confused people.
 You have to understand that, to the people of Israel, peace is the single most important issue in their lives.
 For centuries, they have only known persecution and harassment.
 When we simply let God’s peace “shine” from our lives, He attracts people to His light.
 To them, peace is of the utmost importance.